Entertaining Design

 Include a Moral Conundrum

 This is the single most common element that is included in nearly every blockbuster film and book.
-It taps into our most intimate emotions and mirrors the one of the most complicated human experiences that we all share.
+It taps into our most intimate emotions and mirrors one of the most complicated human experiences that we all share.

 Presentation